SwiftUI VStack, HStack, and ZStack Explained Clearly

 }

-The corrected version works because HStack arranges child views horizontally.
+The corrected version works because HStack matches the intended horizontal arrangement.

 ZStack {